bchadburn/computer-vision/README.md

 2. Skip create_data_set step: Download file "indoor_outdoor_images.zip" in reference_files.
 This folder contains
 169 curated images.
    - The images were selected from the indoor_outdoor.zip images using the following classes
-     - indoor_scenes = {'Bedroom', 'Bathroom', 'Classroom', 'Office', 'Living Room', 'Dining Room', 'Room'}
+     - indoor_scenes = 'Bedroom', 'Bathroom', 'Classroom', 'Office', 'Living Room', 'Dining Room', 'Room'
-     - outdoor_scenes = {'Landscape', 'Skyscraper', 'Mountain', 'Beach', 'Ocean'}
+     - outdoor_scenes = 'Landscape', 'Skyscraper', 'Mountain', 'Beach', 'Ocean'
    - Images that were incorrectly labelled were removed.
 No other images were removed or added.

 **1st method**: Ensure parent folder "indoor_outdoor" is directly below project folder.
 Within this folder include a folder "images".
-Also, within the parent folder include the two files: video_category_data.json and vocabulary.csv If using this method, after creating dataset, you may want to review images as some are completely blank and several are mislabelled.
+Also, within the parent folder include the two files: video_category_data.json and vocabulary.csv If using this method, after creating dataset, you may want to review images as some are completely blank and several are mislabeled.
 These curated images are provided in the zip file "indoor_outdoor_images."

 **2nd method**: Unzip and place folder "indoor_outdoor_images" in project directory with images directly in this folder.